 - Magical golfing town of Killarney

-- Great pubs, restaurants and live music
+- Great pubs, restaurants & live music

 - Easy access via Shannon or Cork from North America

-It’s a golfer’s paradise with spectacular golf courses that are intrinsically woven into the natural landscape, shaped by nature and the ages more than architects and machines.
+It’s a golfer’s paradise with spectacular courses that are intrinsically woven into the natural landscape, shaped by nature and the ages more than architects and machines.
 It really doesn’t get much better than a golf vacation in the South West of Ireland.

-Play the best golf courses in South West Ireland
+Best-selling golf tours in South West Ireland

-Popular destinations in South West Ireland
+Popular golf tours in South West Ireland

-From Cork to Galway and everything inbetween, this is golfing paradise
+From Cork to Galway & everything inbetween

 Golf travel tips for South West Ireland